 Revenue optimization begins with assuring that the correct payer is billed the accurate amount for services provided.
 The correct payer, whether public or private, can be identified and billed for services by capturing clients' insurance and other required information accurately during front-end procedures.
 Additionally, charges for uninsured clients are appropriately optimized by gathering family size and income information accurately, so that the appropriate discount is calculated.
+Per the 2021 final rule, "If a client's income cannot be verified after reasonable attempts to do so, charges are to be based on the client's self-reported income."
 Specific issues that emerge when billing the correct payer the optimal amount can be identified by analyzing and comparing site(s) indicators-such as payer mix, charge per client, and percent of clients in each sliding fee discount category-and by conducting chart documentation and coding audits.
 In addition, reviewing site-specific TPP contract rates, cost analysis information, and fee schedule can lead to informed fee schedule and sliding fee discount schedule adjustments.
 All of these suggested activities often result in increased charges, leading to increased revenue opportunities.
-These best practice concepts can be applied to service sites that are directly managed by the grantee; they can also be incorporated into TTA provided to sub-recipient sites.
+These best practice concepts can be applied to service sites that are directly managed by the grantee; they can also be incorporated into TTA provided to subrecipient sites.